lukcic/devops/AWS/SysAdmin/CloudFormation.md

 * block the template until it receives a cfn-signal
 * attach a CreationPolicy (works with EC2 & ASG)

+For EC2 and ASG Creation Policy should be used instead Wait Condition.
+Creation Policy waits on the dependent resource.
+WaitCondition waits on the wait condition (external).

 ```
 Resources:
   MyInstance: